Minnesota Department of Corrections

 G. Consequences of improper use

-1. If a card is used in violation of this policy, the authorized card user must report the matter to the local fleet card coordinator no later than the next business day.
-The local fleet card coordinator must then notify the agency fleet card administrator.
+1. If a card is used in violation of this policy, the authorized card user must report the matter to the agency fleet card administrator or the department fleet card coordinator no later than the next business day.
+The department fleet card coordinator must then notify the agency fleet card administrator.